base/base/docs/specs/experimental/op-contracts-manager.md

 One of the implicit restrictions on chain ID is that `deploy` can only be called once per chain ID, because contract addresses are a function of chain ID.
-However, future versions of OP Stack Manager may:
+However, future versions of OP Contracts Manager may:

 - Change the Proxy code used, which would allow a duplicate chain ID to be deployed if there is only the implicit check.
-- Manage upgrades, which will require "registering" existing pre-OP Stack Manager chains in the OP Stack Manager.
+- Manage upgrades, which will require "registering" existing pre-OP Contracts Manager chains in the OP Contracts Manager.
 Registration will be a privileged action, and the [superchain registry] will be used as the source of truth for registrations.

 This means, for example, if deploying a chain with a chain ID of 10—which is OP Mainnet's chain ID—deployment will execute successfully, but the entry in OP Stack Manager may be overwritten in a future upgrade.
-Therefore, chain ID uniqueness is not enforced by the OP Stack Manager, and it is strongly recommended to only use chain IDs that are not already present in the [ethereum-lists/chains] repository.
+Therefore, chain ID uniqueness is not enforced by the OP Contracts Manager, and it is strongly recommended to only use chain IDs that are not already present in the [ethereum-lists/chains] repository.